Toyota Center (Kennewick, Washington): Sports

 The Toyota Center is home to the Western Hockey League's Tri-City Americans hockey team.
 The center was formerly the home of the Tri-City Chinook of the Continental Basketball Association and the Tri-Cities Fever indoor football team.
 The seating capacity for hockey is about 6,000.

 During the 1990 Goodwill Games in Seattle, the venue was used for ice hockey, since the Kingdome was in use by the Mariners.
 It has also hosted the state championships for high school volleyball, held in November.

 Concerts and shows

 The arena is also used for concerts (capacity 7,715), banquets, ice shows, circuses, and trade shows (27132 sqft of space).
-Recently, the theatre configuration of the facility has been named "Windermere Theatre", licensed to Seattle-based Windermere Real Estate, and the facility now hosts Broadway shows.
+Recently, the theatre configuration of the facility has been named "Retter and Company Theatre", sponsored by Retter & Company Sotheby's International Realty & SVN Retter & Company, and the facility now hosts Broadway shows.

 It also hosted acts such as Alice Cooper, Rob Zombie, Slipknot, and Avenged Sevenfold who to date holds the record for largest attendance for any event held, with a sellout of 6,842, based on the configuration for the concert.
 The legendary rock band KISS is scheduled to perform on July 10, 2016, and is expected to be the highest grossing and biggest concert ever held at the Toyota Center.
 A concert by Shinedown was filmed at the Toyota Center, and aired on Palladia with the title Madness from Washington State.